-(58) Students with health conditions or personal circumstances (including Elite Athletes and volunteers of the Australian Defence Force Reserve and Emergency Services) who require adjustments to be made to assessment tasks or examinations are advised to consult the Student Accessibility and Wellbeing Office regarding obtaining a Study Access Plan or similar (before the commencement of the teaching period where possible).
-Student Accessibility and Wellbeing Office will work with the student (or representative) and relevant staff members to arrange reasonable adjustments or an alternative form of assessment task.
-Alternative assessment methods must be arranged with the advice and support of the Student Accessibility and Wellbeing Office to ensure accordance with the Disability Standards for Education 2005, under the Disability Discrimination Act 1992.
+(58) Students with health conditions or personal circumstances who require adjustments to be made to assessment tasks or examinations should contact Student Access and Inclusion (before the commencement of the teaching period where possible).
+Student Access and Inclusion will work with the student (or representative) and relevant staff members to arrange reasonable adjustments or an alternative form of assessment task.
+Alternative assessment methods must be arranged with the advice and support of Student Access and Inclusion to ensure accordance with the Disability Standards for Education 2005, under the Disability Discrimination Act 1992 (Cth).